Human Intelligence Is The Result Of Genetic Memory

 Intelligence, particularly the ability of genes to retain memory, has long been of primary interest to human genetic research.
 The first methodical set of experimental observations can be traced back to Galton’s work in 1865, a year before Mendel’s influential article on the laws of heredity.
 Using statistical tools, Galton evaluated the transmission of several traits in families.
 Galton concluded that many traits, including mental ability, are genetically transmitted and normally distributed in the general population.

 In 1881, Théodule Ribot held that psychological and genetic memory were based upon a common mechanism.
-And, that the former only differed from the latter in that it interacted with consciousness.
-In addition, brain scientists say that the size of certain regions of the brain are under tight genetic control, and that the larger these regions are, the higher the intelligence.
-The study of intelligence genetics examines how much, and by what manner, mental abilities are affected by genes.
-Many genetic and environmental factors influence intelligence, and the role Deoxyribonucleic acid plays in memory is one that science continues to struggle to understand.
+And that the former only differed from the latter, in that it interacted with consciousness.
+In addition, brain scientists say that the size of certain regions of the brain are under tight genetic control and that the larger these regions are, the higher the intelligence.

-In the case of our ancestors, genetic intelligence has most certainly passed from generation to generation, though it was suppressed by the priority of survival for thousands of years.
+In the case of our ancestors, genetic intelligence has most certainly passed from generation to generation.
+However, it was suppressed by the priority of survival for thousands of years.
 This is evidenced by the fact that the less time we began to spend on survival, the more advanced we became.
 Our intelligence is as natural to us as spots are to a cheetah, or stripes to a zebra.
-We are the only creatures that have ever existed on this planet who possess the power of creation.

-Is this scientific, academic and technological explosion the result of evolution?
+Is our incredible intellectual, scientific, academic and technological development the result of evolution?

-How many other creatures on Earth, in its entire history, ever built highways.
-And, then filled them with complex mechanical conveniences powered by fuel extracted from deep underground resources refined through complex chemical processes?
+For, in Earth’s entire history, how many other creatures ever built paved highways, filled them with complex mechanical conveniences powered by fuel manufactured through complex chemical processes from oil extracted from deep underground?
 None.

-How many monkeys evolved to trade tunes and movies on a global digital network?
+How many monkeys, apes and Neanderthals evolved to trade tunes and movies on a global digital network?
 None.

 How many Neanderthals launched themselves into space?
 None.

-We did not evolve on this planet.
-We are experiencing intellectual regeneration, or reversion to our natural state.
-There is plenty of evidence to prove that evolution is a universal process.
-But, there is no proof we evolved on Earth.
+This is indisputable proof that we did not evolve on this planet.
+We are not of this world.
+So, while there may plenty of evidence to prove that evolution is a universal process, there’s no proof that we evolved on Earth.
 In fact, all evidence points to the contrary.
+For instance, savants.

 Some of the best examples of our genetic memory are ‘savants’.
-They possess fully developed abilities that could have only pre-existed genetically.
 Savant syndrome is a condition in which a person demonstrates capabilities or abilities far in excess of what would be considered normal.
-They are clearly in possession of knowledge that they have never learned.
+Savants possess fully developed abilities that could have only pre-existed genetically.
+They’re clearly in possession of knowledge that they never obtained.
 For example, the absolute musical virtuoso, Leslie Lemke, never had a music lesson in his life.

 A century before him, the musical genius of “Blind Tom” Wiggins began when he performed spontaneously as an infant, so his ability could not possibly have been learned.

 After a head injury as an infant, savant Alonzo Clemons began to sculpt with whatever was handy.
 Clemons is now a celebrated sculptor.
-In fact, in an hour or less he can sculpt a perfect specimen of any animal with clay.
-This is after only a single glance at the animal itself.
+In fact, in an hour or less he can sculpt a perfect specimen of any animal with clay after only a single glance at the animal.
 Due to genetic memory, the detail of his work is stunning!
 Every muscle and tendon is perfectly positioned.
 Every limb flawlessly proportioned, and yet he has never had a single lesson, let alone any formal training.

 Will Genetic Memory Lead To Human Extermination?